CraftyClark/farmobile_coding_challenge/README.md

 # farmobile_coding_challenge
  software developer coding challenge for farmobile

+Instructions for this coding challenge are described in the pdf file, 'Farmobile Coding Challenge_Software', located in the same directory as this README.md file

 Where to locate app.py?
 1. I followed installation instructions for Flask and virtualenv linked here -> https://flask.palletsprojects.com/en/1.1.x/installation/